Sting (musician): 1990–1997: Greater solo success

 In May 1993, he covered his own Police song from the Ghost in the Machine album, "Demolition Man", for the Demolition Man film.
 With Bryan Adams and Rod Stewart, Sting performed "All for Love" for the film The Three Musketeers.
 The song stayed at the top of the U.S. charts for three weeks, topped multiple other charts worldwide and reached number two in the UK.
 In February, he won two Grammy Awards and was nominated for three more.
 Berklee College of Music awarded him his second honorary doctorate of music in May.
 In November, he released the compilation, Fields of Gold: The Best of Sting, which was certified Double Platinum.
 That year, he sang with Vanessa Williams on "Sister Moon" and appeared on her album The Sweetest Days.
 At the 1994 Brit Awards in London, he was Best British Male.

 Sting's 1996 album, Mercury Falling, debuted strongly, with the single "Let Your Soul Be Your Pilot" reaching number 15 in the UK Singles Chart, but the album soon dropped from the charts.
 He reached the UK Top 40 with two further singles the same year with "You Still Touch Me" (number 27 in June) and "I Was Brought To My Senses" (number 31 in December).
 The song "I'm So Happy I Can't Stop Crying" from this album also became a US country music hit in 1997 in a version with Toby Keith.
 Sting recorded music for the Disney film Kingdom of the Sun, which was reworked into The Emperor's New Groove.
 The film's overhauls and plot changes were documented by Sting's wife, Trudie Styler, as the changes resulted in some songs not being used.
+Sting acquired ownership of his solo recordings and the Police's recordings when he re-signed with Capitol in 1997.